Halley's Comet (video game): Gameplay

-A player who controls an armed space fighter must overcome waves of enemies, intercept a huge oncoming comet that is descending to destroy a planet in which player is assigned to protect, then infiltrate the inside of a comet to destroy it from within.
+The player controls an armed space fighter defends various planets around the Solar System from a direct collision with Halley's Comet and the various alien swarms which accompany it, then infiltrate the inside of a comet to destroy it from within.

 The game opens with the player above Earth with the message "Defend the Earth from comets!".
 The player ship must navigate two stages per planet in the solar system (including Pluto, as the game was released well before the re-classification of Pluto in 2006).
 As enemy waves spawn at the player, all surviving enemy ships, and in rare cases, shots, will proceed past the player down a mini-map on the right-hand side of the screen and impact the planet.
 Each impact causes a 1% increase to the planet's damage.
 If the planet hits 100%, the game is over, regardless of the remaining stock of player lives.
 Damages done to planets stays as they are and there is no way to reduce them; only increasing damages by survived enemies.
 Thus letting enemies escape is not acceptable in this game.

 The first stage of each planet is divided by a mini-boss fight.
 This encounter is a large ship that fires large bullets in clusters at the player while standard enemy waves continue to spawn.
-The second half of the first stage ends with an encounter with the oncoming "comet" which will share the same colour as the planet being defended (blue for Earth, yellow for Venus, Red for Mars, and so on).
+The second half of the first stage ends with an encounter with the oncoming "comet" which will share the same color as the planet being defended (blue for Earth, yellow for Venus, Red for Mars, and so on).
 The comet boss will open a small section of its exterior, revealing a small patch of circuitry from which a bullet will spawn.
 When the player destroys 5 such openings, the comet will explode and allow the player ship to enter the comet, starting stage two for that planet.

-Stage two for each planet encounter takes place inside the comet, which areveals to be an alien ship.
+Stage two for each planet encounter takes place inside the comet, which reveals to be an alien ship.
 Enemy waves continue to spawn until the player reaches the main boss for that planet.
 A large computer with 10 orange targets that will alternate between covered and uncovered, fires a bullet for each active target when opened.
 While all these battles go on both inside and outside of a comet, the comet slowly but surely continues to descend towards a stage's planet.
 If left unhindered, the comet will ultimately collide with and destroy the planet, resulting game over regardless of the remaining stock of player lives.
 The player must hurry destroying computers hidden inside comets while negotiating waves upon waves of enemy minions.

 When the player destroys each of the targets, the boss explodes, and the planet is saved.
-The screen then changes to a bonus point calculation where points are awarded based inversely on the amount of damage the planet has taken during the level.
+The screen then changes to a bonus point calculation where points are awarded loosely based on the amount of damage the planet has taken during the level.